salbybba/cse15l-lab-reports/lab-report-1-week-2.md

 At this point, you can start testing out command that will be useful to know.
 Good commands to start with would be ```cd```, ```ls```, ```pwd```, ```mkdir```, and ```cp```.

-Testing out a commad will look like this:
+Testing out a command will look like this:

 ![](terminalss2.png)